maherjas/Dictionary_Attack_DVWA/README.md

 # DVWA Dictionary Attack
-## See the uploaded file with screenshots [Password Cracking using Python.PDF](https://github.com/maherjas/Dictionary_Attack_DVWA/blob/main/Password%20Cracking%20using%20Python.pdf)

 ## Objective

 The objective of this tool is to demonstrate a dictionary attack on the Damn Vulnerable Web Application (DVWA).